sheenabigail/PHAS0048/docs/source/Lifetime Calculation.rst

 Producing Stabilization Graph
 ---------

-To produce the stabilization graph after **do-submit-loop.sh** is done:
+To produce the stabilization graph after **do-submit-duo-loop.sh** is done:

 1. Move states file for that particular model into a separate directory, for example